-Data extraction was carried out independently by noting baseline characteristics and outcomes from included studies using a predefined protocol including first author name, year of publication, study design, age range, diagnosis, sample size, and results.
+Data extraction was out carried independently by noting baseline outcomes characteristics and from included studies using a predefined protocol including first author name, year of publication, study design, age range, diagnosis, sample size, and results.
 All data results are presented and described descriptively in tabular form.